-You will begin by descending along a .1-mile stretch of blue-blazed trail until you reach the Appalachian Trail.
+You will begin by descending along a 0.1-mile stretch of blue-blazed trail until you reach the Appalachian Trail.
 Turn right to hike all the way to Myron Glaser Cabin.

 Cross two small streams before reaching a short spur trail to the primitive stone cabin at the 2.0-mile mark.
 There is a picnic table and wooden bench swing.

 Hikes South of Route 50

 At Route 50, you will leave Loudoun County and enter Fauquier County near Ashby Gap.
 You will also arrive at Sky Meadows State Park in Delaplane.

-For those eager to continue southbound along the Appalachian Trail, here are a few more hikes at Sky Meadows that begin just south of Route 50 in Virginia.
+For those eager to continue southbound along the Appalachian Trail, here are a few great hikes at Sky Meadows that begin just south of Route 50 in Virginia.

-For this 5.1-mile loop hike, you can begin at Ashby Gap (on the north side of Route 50), but I found would suggest a start that does not require crossing a major road.
+For this 5.1-mile loop hike, you can begin at Ashby Gap (on the north side of Route 50), but I found would suggest a start that does not require a major road crossing.

 Park just outside the state park on Liberty Hill Lane.
 There is a small lot with room for six or seven cars.
 A bright-yellow boundary blaze marks the start of the hike.

 This quiet, wooded hike includes both the white-blazed Appalachian Trail and purple-blazed Old Trail, a hiking trail that was a part of the AT from 1983 to 2004.

 In 2004, the Appalachian Trail was re-routed to its current route through Sky Meadows State Park.
 Old Trail became a part of the state park trail system.